dgilperez/dgilperez/README.md

 ### 👋 Hi there, it's me

 🔭  I'm currently cofounder CTO at [Hearts Radiant](https://heartsradiant.com).
-Our first product is [Rosita App](http://rositalongevity.com/), a longevity coach for seniors available for the moment in Spain.
+Our first product is [Rosita App](http://rositalongevity.com/), an AI longevity coach for seniors.

-~ _We exist to extend Healthy Lifespan_

-✨✨   **We're hiring!**

-If you're passionate about technology, digital product, user experience and caring for others, have a look at our openings at https://heartsradiant.com/jobs

 And now some vanity stats.
 They're wildly innacurate though, most of my work happens in private repos - no dart, no python, no ML, no typescript, no java (yikes) ...